Nyingchi: Transportation

+The opening ceremony was held on the morning of September 9, 2015 for the La-Lin Highway (Lhasa to Mozhugongka section) and (Gongbu Jiangda to Linzhi section) connecting Lhasa-Linzhi.
 It takes about 5 hours to travel from Lhasa to Nyingchi by a highway opened at the end of 2018.
 Nyingchi is connected to Lhasa by the 435-kilometer Lhasa–Nyingchi railway, completed in 2021.
 The journey from Lhasa by train takes 2.5 hours.

-The Nyingchi Mainling Airport was opened in Nyingchi in March 2017, which may be used to support both commercial air traffic and the People's Liberation Army Air Force.
+The Linzhi Milin Airport was opened in Nyingchi in March 2017.
+Linzhi Airport initiated RNP navigation procedures in 2006, becoming the first airport in China to operate exclusively with RNP.
+It is presently the sole transportation airport globally where all aircraft takeoffs and landings are mandated to adhere to RNP AR procedures, necessitating compliance with specific aircraft and crew qualifications.
+In 2018, the construction of the Engineered materials arrestor system (EMAS) was completed at the Miling Airport.

 Climate

 Köppen-Geiger climate classification system classifies its climate as subtropical highland (Cwb).

 Flora and fauna

-"According to local forestry officials, Nyingchi hosts the country's largest primitive forest region that covers 26.4 billion cubic metres, storing over 800 million cubic metres of wood."
-The forests of Bomi, Zayu and Loyu have ancient dragon spruces which reach heights of over 80 metres and diameters of 2.5 metres.
+According to local forestry officials, Nyingchi hosts the country's largest primitive forest region that covers 26.4 billion cubic metres, storing over 800 million cubic metres of wood.
+The forests of Bome, Zayu and Lhoyu have ancient dragon spruces which reach heights of over 80 metres and diameters of 2.5 metres.
 Wildlife species include "the Bengal tiger, leopard, bear, snub-nosed monkey, antelope and lesser panda."

-"There are over 2,000 species of higher plants, including some 100 species of xylophyta, 165 species of medical herbs and fungus.
-Crops include "rice, peanut, apple, orange, banana, lemon."
-Agricultural products include medicinal materials, "edible fungus, orange, tangerine, sugar cane, honey peach, apple, pear, grape, walnut and other fruits."
+There are over 2,000 species of higher plants, including some 100 species of xylophyta, 165 species of medical herbs and fungus.
+Crops include "rice, peanut, apple, orange, banana, lemon.
+Agricultural products include medicinal materials, edible fungus, orange, tangerine, sugar cane, honey peach, apple, pear, grape, walnut and other fruits.